SOUMODEEP-BIS-WASH/SystemVerilog-Verification-and-Testbench-Architectures/ALU_with_SV_Testbench_Architecture/README.md

-# Project 3: ALU with SV Testbench Architecture
+# ALU with SV Testbench Architecture

 ## Overview
 This project implements a **4-bit Arithmetic Logic Unit (ALU)** in Verilog and verifies it using a structured **SystemVerilog testbench architecture**.